Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 ##### HTML Warnings

 - I missed having a heading in the article element.
-- THIS was solved by moving my Quiz Rules heading in to the article element.
+- This was solved by moving my Quiz Rules heading in to the article element.

 #### JavaScript Warnings

-- Misseing semicolon on some of the codes
+- Misseing semicolon on some of the codes.
 - Solved by adding semicolon to the missing codes.

 #### Unfixed Bugs

+No unfixed bugs.

 ## Deployment